Nik-Mouz/nikolas-mouzourides-website/blogs/Hosting a Static Website on AWS/blog.md

 If it does not appear in the dropdown menu it's because your Record Set name is different to your Bucket's name.
 They must be the same.
 An alias basically says to AWS, "I'll let you find my IP address and make sure it's always mapped to this domain name".
 Handy.

-Wait a few minutes and then type your fancy new domain into your browser.
+Wait a few minutes and then type your fancy new domain into a web browser.
 Boom.
 There's your website.
 Great!
 Okay now it's Netflix binging time... except... your browser says insecure next to your domain name.
 Not a great look.
-That's because your website is being loaded over the HTTP protocol, which means our connection to the site is not encrypted.
+That's because your website is being loaded over the HTTP protocol, which means your connection to the site is not encrypted.
 We want to use HTTPS.
 Some of you may whine: "It's just a static website!
 You don't need HTTPS!
 No personal details of any kind will be transmitted over the unencrypted connection".
 The truth is, you should always configure your site to use HTTPS.
 Why?
 It confirms the integrity of the website, you know that the webpage has not been tampered with by a man-in-the-middle, which is entirely possible when connecting to an unknown WiFi network.
 Many modern web features such as